rkyzk/poetry-2023/README.md

 **Performance**

 Performace for most pages scored in the mid 80s even though I cleared browser cache before testing and ran tests in incognito mode.
-The major factors that were delaying the page load were that I was importing bootstrap and google fonts.
-I tried deferring loading these CSS, but the score didn’t improve, so I removed the code to defer loading the CSS.
 I will take a closer look in the future to improve the page loading speed.

 **Accessibility**